Kshemaka1/Jayden-s-475-Crew/README.md

 1. **Prepare Data for Visualization**:
    - Match significant pathways with their descriptions for clear labeling.
    - Adjust data tables to focus only on significant pathways and associated metadata.
-2. **Generate Heatmap and PCA Plot**:
+2. **Generate Heatmap**:
-   - Create a heatmap and PCA plot to visualize patterns and differences in pathway activity across samples grouped by adjusted ferritin status.
+   - Create a heatmap to visualize patterns and differences in pathway activity across samples grouped by adjusted ferritin status.

 #### Custom Analysis with Updated DESeq2 Function
 1. **Custom DESeq2 Analysis**: